Saint Michael College of Caraga: History

-The Teatro, Sayaw, at Awit Production(TESAW Production), Center of the Michaelinian Performing Arts was established on June 1, 1997, with Dr. Dennis P. Mausisa as the founder and artistic director.
+The Teatro, Sayaw, at Awit Production (TESAW Production) Center of the Michaelinian Performing Arts was established on June 01, 1997 with Dr. Dennis P. Mausisa as the Founder and Artistic Director.

-In 1999, Msgr.
-Juan de Dios Pueblos, the Bishop of Butuan appointed Msgr.
-Bienvinido A. Betaizar, PC as the school director who was later promoted as School President until at present.
+In 1999, after the sudden death of Msgr.
+Gatela, Msgr.
+Juan de Dios Pueblos, the bishop of Butuan appointed Msgr.
+Bienvenido A. Betaizar as the School Director who was later on promoted as School President until at present.

 June 2000, Msgr.
-Betaizar opened the Grade School department with Mrs. Minda R. Cocon as the first Principal offering Grades I-IV and the College Department with Technical Courses offering with Mr. Antonio L. Suarez as the college administrator until his death in February 2002.
+Betaizar opened the Grade School department with Mrs. Minda R. Cocon as the first Principal offering Grades I-IV and the College Department with Technical Courses offering with Mr. Antonio L. Suarez as the College Administrator until his death on February 2002.

 June 2001, Baccalaureate Programs were opened which include Bachelor of Elementary Education, Bachelor of Secondary Education major in English, Bachelor of Science in Business Administration major in Financial Management and Bachelor of Arts in English Language.
 The Planning and Development Center was established with Dr. Dennis P. Mausisa as the Head of Office.

-February 16, 2001, the name Saint Michael's Institute was replaced with Saint Michael College of Caraga as suggested by Mrs. Vanica P. del Rosario during the 1st SMI General Assembly.
+February 16, 2002, the name Saint Michael's Institute was replaced with Saint Michael College of Caraga as suggested by Mrs. Vanica P. Del Rosario during the 1st SMI General Assembly.
 The name was duly approved by the Securities and Exchange Commission.

-In 2002, within three years of operation the College Department was named as one of the Top Three Performing Schools in the Caraga for the Kabalikat Award 2002 of TESDA.
+In 2002, Dr. Dennis P. Mausisa unveiled the SMCC's Vision 2020 with the flagship program "Magbayanihan Tayo".
+SMCC's Vision 2020 is a long range master plan of SMCC for seven key areas: Personnel, Instruction and Curriculum, Physical Plant and Facilities, Library, Student Services, Community Extension Service, and Research and Accreditation.
+This year also, within three years of operation the College Department was named as one of the Top Three Performing Schools in the Caraga for the Kabalikat Award 2002 of TESDA.
 Additional courses were opened like 2-Year Computer-Based Accounting Technology, 2 Year Tourism Technology and 2 Year Computer-Technician.
 Speech subject was introduced in all departments complete with the state of the art speech facilities.

 2003, the Accounting Department was established.

 June 10, 2005, a four-storey concrete building was inaugurated.
 The Elementary Department was transferred from the Montinola Building to the main campus where the new building is situated.
 The new building housed the different offices, Preschool, High School, Mini Hotel, AVR and Faculty Rooms.
 Bachelor of Science in Computer Science was opened.
 Mini School bus was acquired.

 2006, SMCC Angel Festival was introduced by Dr. Mausisa to the Michaelinian community.